davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 The random crashes, freezes, disconnects that don't seem like a big problem day to day become insurmountable sources of endless problems at scale.
 This makes distributed systems a kind of funny environment to work in.
 The platform running our code provides fewer guarantees than we might expect, and even the guarantees we get on paper don't always hold up in practice.
 Distributed systems is a world where anything that can go wrong will go wrong, is going wrong, and has been going wrong for weeks unnoticed.
 It's like playing a perverse game of Simon Says, where you think you've checked your assumptions and covered your bases, only to find out &mdash; Simon didn't say! &mdash; there's one more thing that can break in a way you didn't realize.

 As software people, it's tempting to write code that assumes the underlying platforms and systems always work, and when they inevitably break, it's tempting to just tell the ops people it's their problem &mdash; just fix the hardware!
 But the ops people are managing a huge fleet, and they're being inundated by problem after unexplainable problem day in and day out.
 They're never going to catch up, and neither would you in their shoes.
-The best way forward is to code around the problems instead of asserting they shouldn't happen; that is, we ought to make our code **fault tolerant**.
+The best way forward is for us to code around the problems instead of asserting they shouldn't happen.
+To say the same thing in other words, we ought to make our code **fault tolerant**.
 It's that, or frequent downtime, outages, and unhappy users!

 (Besides, it's never a good idea to yell at the ops people.
 Make friends with your ops people.
 They have the best stories.)

-Anyways, fault tolerance is the major aspect of the problem that we were missing before.
+Fault tolerance is the major aspect of the problem that we were missing before.
 It's not enough to just want "distributed variables that any node can get or set," we also need fault tolerance: the variable should keep working even if a node crashes, or a network connection goes down.

 So what happens to our algorithm if a node crashes?
-Maybe the operating system crashed, or its network cable wiggled loose, or someone powered down the wrong node while trying to fix some other problem.

 DIAGRAM: another copy of the RPC diagram, last one in the previous section